bgoonz/a-A-Student-Resources-Website-Prototype/PUBLIC/other-pages/weeks/solution/directory-browsed/DIRECTORY/week-1/Monday/Objectives.md

 ## **Expressions and Intro to Functions**

-- **Given a working REPL interface, write and execute a statement that will print “hello world” using console.log**
+- **Given a working REPL interface, write and execute a statement that will print "hello world" using console.log**
   - `console.log("hello world!");`

 * Identify that strings are a list of characters defined by using double or single quotes\*\*